theapu/whatsapp-groups-broadcast/README.md

 !bot@help - Shows the help information message.

-Any message sent to Broadcast group that does not start with a command will be broadcast to all groups
+Any message sent to Broadcast group that does not start with a command will be broadcast to all groups.

+## Examples
+This message sent to Broadcast group will be sent at 2020-11-05 8 PM.
+(The text after !bot@msg[2020-11-05 20:00:00])

+!bot@msg[2020-11-05 20:00:00]
+This message will be deliverd at 2020-11-05 20:00:00

+This message sent to Broadcast group will be sent at 2020-11-05 8 PM to groups excluding the groups named YAWA and Test group.
+(The text after !bot@grpsexc["YAWA","Test group"])

+!bot@msg[2020-11-05 20:00:00]
+!bot@grpsexc["YAWA","Test group"]
+This message will be deliverd at 2020-11-05 20:00:00 to some groups.